AdobeDocs/experience-platform.en/help/destinations/destination-sdk/server-and-file-configuration.md

 ---
-description: The server specs for file-based destinations can be configured in Adobe Experience Platform Destination SDK via the common endpoint `/authoring/destination-servers`.
+description: The server and file configuration specs for file-based destinations can be configured in Adobe Experience Platform Destination SDK via the /destination-servers endpoint.
 title: Configuration options for file-based destination server specs
 ---
-# Configuration options for file-based destination server specs
+# Server and file configuration for file-based destination server specs

 ## Overview {#overview}